naatula/artificial-invaders/README.md

 All of the challenges are open for submissions until 01.09.2019.
 The first three challenges are basic learning tasks and the last, 4th challenge is a full game simulation where you get to train against competing solutions created by opponent teams.

+## Contacts

+- To point out problems with the prechallenges or to propose a change, [feel free to open an issue.](https://gitlab.com/artificial-invaders-2019/artificialinvaders2019/issues)
+- For Questions and discussion about the prechallenges or the event in general, join the official [Robot Uprising community telegram channel](https://t.me/joinchat/ClZIsRcqLWiksObFremapw).
+- If you have more personal questions about the application process etc, you can email us at info@robotuprising.fi.